Link (The Legend of Zelda): The Legend of Zelda series

 A Link Between Worlds was released in 2013 for the Nintendo 3DS and is a sequel to A Link to the Past.
 The plot revolves around a sorcerer named Yuga who has the ability to merge into walls and turn people into paintings.
 Link must foil his plan to revive Ganon.
 The storyline is set within the same world as A Link to the Past and was designed with a similar art style.
 Players are able to explore the two separate worlds of Hyrule and Lorule, which are reminiscent of the contrasting worlds of light and dark in A Link to the Past.
 The game introduced the ability for Link to turn into a painting, allowing him to walk along walls and switch between the two worlds.

 Tri Force Heroes (2015) was the second original Zelda entry for the Nintendo 3DS and a departure from the series' tradition, with a focus on a three-player cooperative campaign.
 Link appears alongside two companions that can be stacked to reach high places, solve puzzles and defeat tall enemies.
 The storyline revolves around the theme of fashion and is set in the realm of Hytopia, where a witch has cursed Princess Styla to wear an ugly brown body suit.
 As a result, the Hytopian king calls for adventurers to break the curse.
 The gameplay departs from the usual Zelda open-world structure and involves completing dungeons and collecting materials to fashion outfits that provide specific abilities.

 Breath of the Wild was released on the Nintendo Switch and Wii U in 2017 and reinvented the franchise by creating a massive open world for Link to explore.
 He has the ability to climb most surfaces, jump from structures and soar across the sky using a paraglider.
 He was designed to interact with the environment, collect materials for cooking and react to cold and heat.
 The complex nature of the environment also determined that his preexisting autojump functionality had to be developed into the ability to jump manually.
-The game introduced significant changes to his design, notably the absence of his signature green outfit.
+The game introduced significant changes to his design, notably the absence of his signature green outfit by default.
 The player can instead dress Link in a variety of outfits and more emphasis is placed on using a bow as a prominent weapon.